digital-work-lab/theses/docs/writing/structure_and_contents.md

 The methodology section describes a systematic and goal-oriented approach to answer the research question.
 Hence, the selection of the research method needs to be consistent with the research questions.
-The approach may be, for example, empirical, analytical, comparative, systematic, historic, or hermeneutic ([Goethe Universität](https://www.uni-muenster.de/imperia/md/content/didaktik_der_chemie/wissenschaftlichesarbeiten/leitfaden.pdf){: target="_blank"}).
+The approach may be, for example, empirical, analytical, comparative, systematic, historic, or hermeneutic.
 The methodological approach needs to be described in detail; appropriate reporting standards for the research method should be considered (such as PRISMA for literature reviews); it should be possible to understand the methodological procedures based on the thesis.
 For example, it is necessary to provide the formulas of regression models.